Content

 This surgery involves moving donor hairs from the unaffected areas of your scalp to the thinning areas, adding fullness and increasing density.

-Done right, female hair transplant surgery can restore your hairline’s fullness and reverse the effects of female pattern hair loss or traction alopecia.
+When done right, female hair transplant surgery can restore your hairline’s fullness and reverse the effects of female pattern hair loss or traction alopecia.

 Hair thinning can take a major toll on your self-confidence and quality of life, especially when it affects a highly visible area like your temples or hairline.